naralakamsani/Fake-face-detector/README.md

 ### Project Overview
-- Load and preprocess the dataset of flowers images
+- Load and preprocess the dataset of fake and real images
-- Train the image classifier on your dataset of flowers
+- Train the image classifier on the dataset of fake and real images
-- Use the trained classifier to predict image content
+- Use the trained classifier to predict if an image of a face was created by AI, or a photo taken of a real person

 ### Data
-- The data used specifically for this assignment are a flower database(.json file).
-It is not provided in the repository as it's larger than what github allows.
+- The data used specifically for this project is not organized into any one dataset online.
-- The data can be downloaded [here](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/102flowers.tgz)
-- Extract the folder and name the folder containing all data "flowers" for the jupyter notebook to work properly
+- The dataset used contains some images from popular online datasets such as {The 1 million Fake Faces, UTKFace, LFW} and some random images from google.

-- The data need to comprised of 3 folders: test, train, validate
+- The data was into comprised 3 folders: test, train, validate

-- Inside the train, test and validate folders there should be folders bearing a specific number which corresponds to a specific category, clarified in the json file
+- Inside the train, test and validate folders there should be folders bearing a specific number which corresponds to a specific category
-- For example, if we have the image x.jpg and it is a lotus it could be in a path like this /test/5/x.jpg and json file would be like this {...5:"lotus",...}
+- For example, if we have the image x.jpg and it is a lotus it could be in a path like this /test/real/x.jpg

 ### Install(run on command line)
 - pip install pandas